 Any individual may make a nomination for the Luther College Distinguished Service Award.
-To be considered, nominations must be submitted to the president’s office in writing (email will suffice) and will clearly identify how the nominee meets some or all of the criteria listed above.
+To be considered, nominations must be submitted using the form below or to the President’s Office in writing (email will suffice) and will clearly identify how the nominee meets some or all of the criteria listed above.
 Members of the selection committee can also make nominations.
-The deadline for applications is June 15.

-Nominations submitted will be kept on file in confidence for a period of five years.
+Nominations can be submitted at any time and will be kept on file in confidence for a period of five years.
 Nominations need not be resubmitted during this timeframe.

 The award need not be presented annually, but will be done so at the discretion of the committee when a truly worthy candidate is nominated.